woocommerce/woocommerce-blocks/assets/js/blocks/product-collection/collections/README.md

 ## Interface

-Collections are in fact Variations and they are registred via Variation API.
+Collections are in fact Variations and they are registered via Variation API.
 Hence they should follow the BlockVariation type, providing at least:

 ```typescript
 {